In this page, there will be instructions to set a Riecoin wallet and start receiving and spending coins.

 Some peers were hard coded, so there is no need to configure anything if you just want to store, receive and spend coins.
 Wait 1-2 day(s) to have the wallet fully synced.

-To skip the syncing, you can also download a blockchain bootstrap hosted here, that includes blocks up to 1085449.
+To skip the syncing, you can also get a blockchain bootstrap in the download section, that includes blocks up to a recent point.
 Once downloaded, you can put its content (the folders “blocks” and “chainstate”) in the Riecoin folder.

 Once the synchronization is done, you can start using Riecoin-Qt to receive and send coins!
 Or even start mining, see below for that.